 Starting cost: You probably already have this, so Imma say ‘Free’.

 2. A source of bright light

 How many of you can only take Instagram pics within a two-hour window, twice a week, when that perfect beam of sunlight hits your lovely victorian fireplace?
 Some brands thrive this way, but boy does it put the pressure on.

 In an ideal world, you’d have access to a soft box, but it’s not practical for home shooters.

 Instead, look for how you can get the highest number of lumens (a measure of light) for the lowest price.
-This 160 LED Light bad boy is less than £20, and produces 1280 lumen.
-That’s the power of around 20 iPhone flashes, so pretty damn bright.
+A 160 LED Light bad boy produces 1280 lumen – that’s the power of around 20 iPhone flashes, so pretty damn bright.